finos/FDC3/docs/api/specs/browserResidentDesktopAgents.md

     :::
 2. Create a [`MessageChannel`](https://developer.mozilla.org/en-US/docs/Web/API/Channel_Messaging_API) with two entangled `MessagePort` instances that will be used for further communication with the application.
-    - Before returning one of `MessagePort` instances, the DA MUST set up event listeners to to receive and process a [`"WCP4ValidateAppIdentity"`](https://fdc3.finos.org/schemas/next/api/WCP4ValidateAppIdentity.schema.json) message from the application.
+    - Before returning one of `MessagePort` instances, the DA MUST set up event listeners to receive and process a [`"WCP4ValidateAppIdentity"`](https://fdc3.finos.org/schemas/next/api/WCP4ValidateAppIdentity.schema.json) message from the application.
     - To deliver the `MessagePort`, the DA MUST respond to the event's `source` window by responding with a [`WCP3Handshake`](https://fdc3.finos.org/schemas/next/api/WCP3Handshake.schema.json) message (as defined in the [Web Connection Protocol](./webConnectionProtocol)) and append `port2` from the `MessageChannel` to the message.

 All further communication is conducted over the `MessageChannel`.
 The Desktop Agent should consider the newly created port to be inactive until a [`"WCP4ValidateAppIdentity"`](https://fdc3.finos.org/schemas/next/api/WCP4ValidateAppIdentity.schema.json) message is received via the `MessagePort` and successfully processed.